Roulette Jeu Zero Bet

 • Can be used as part of a wider roulette betting strategy

-Cons of a Zero Game Bet:
+Cons of a Jeu Zero Bet:

 • Requires a higher initial investment than many other roulette bets